SuryaThiru/portfolio/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

 I am currently working as a data scientist at iQGateway where we work on a variety of machine learning challenges.
-I am a knowledge-hungry engineer who is constantly looking for opportunities and real-world challenges to learn and improve my skills.
+I am a knowledge-hungry engineer who is constantly looking for opportunities and real-world challenges to solve, learn and improve my skills.
 I work on all things machine learning, exploring the domain to find my niche.
+I love open-source and engange whenever I get the time and chance.

 ## Education